hslatman/caddy-crowdsec-bouncer/README.md

 ## Demo

-This repository also contains an example using Docker inside the Demo folder.
+This repository also contains an example using Docker inside the examples/demo folder.
 Steps to run this demo are as follows:

 ```bash